 I grew up in Murray, Iowa.
 My grandfather had horses and he and my parents always made sure I had horses and ponies to ride.I can remember helping Mr. Todden, a retired US Calvary officer, break horses.
 Mr. Todden would work his unbroken horses on a lunge line from the ground.
 When he had them ready for a rider, he would stop by my dad’s filling station and say, “I need to borrow your Indian.”
 I was the Indian.
 I was only seven.
 I’ve always been interested in horsemanship.
 Its a talent I’m thankful I could develop.

-I have been married for forty years to my husband Bill.
+I have been married for over forty years to my husband Bill.
 We have six children, and several grandchildren now.
 Livestock and pets have always loomed large on ‘my’ Kindergarten Farm.
 (My husband insists all the creatures are mine: except his dog).
 I just love introducing children to the joys of animals and all aspects of animal husbandry.
 I’ve taken ponies, horses, donkeys and lambs far and wide for people to enjoy in all sorts of unusual venues.
 For over twenty-five years I have spent a week each June helping with the special needs (ARC) summer camp in Columbus, Nebraska.
 Interacting with the animals is a highlight each day for the campers.
 We all have the best time together.

 I’m very interesting in breeding quality stock.
 I have faithfully participated in the various registries for miniature horses and the Olde English Southdown sheep.
 I don’t show.
 It was an easy compromise, and a necessary one, with my husband Bill.
 Our week-ends, our Sabbaths and our family didn’t leave us any time for horse shows.

 I love and respect my animals for all the ways they serve and benefit us.
 We share with them the gift of life and I am thankful for them.